ADS4GPTs/ads4gpts-openstandards/Communication Protocols/GPT Ads Targeting Object Protocol.md

 3. **ad_recommendation** & **undesired_ads**: Passed in free-text form for the DSP to interpret.
 4. **context**: Provides context for the ad placement.
 5. **num_ads**: Specifies the number of ads desired.
+6. **style**: Describes the style of the AI application, defaults to "neutral".

 The demand-side platform (DSP) can parse `ext.gpt_targeting` to tailor bidding decisions and creative selection accordingly, *while remaining compatible with standard IAB frameworks*.